2014 Indian general election: Bharatiya Janata Party

 Gujarat Chief Minister Narendra Modi was appointed to lead the Bharatiya Janata Party's campaign after a party conclave in Goa.
 This came amid controversy as L. K. Advani opposed the decision and resigned from his party posts, only to later rescind his resignation.
+Advani proposed Shivaraj Chouhan as prime ministerial candidate and compared him with Vajpayee.
 Murli Manohar Joshi and Sushma Swaraj were part of the team for the campaign.
 Rajnath Singh, Atal Bihari Vajpayee and Advani were the mentors for the BJP's campaign.
 A 12-member committee, led by Modi, was appointed at the Goa conclave which included M. Venkaiah Naidu, Nitin Gadkari, Madhya Pradesh Chief Minister Shivraj Singh Chouhan, Chhattisgarh Chief Minister Raman Singh and Goa Chief Minister Manohar Parrikar.